Priyansh-03/Aural_odyssey_web/README.md

     yarn install
     ```

-3.  **Set Up Environment Variables:**
+4.  **Set Up Environment Variables:**
-    *   Create a new file named `.env` in the root directory of the project.
+    *   Create a new file named `.env` in the root directory of the project (if it doesn't exist).
     *   Add your Google API Key to this file:
         ```env
         GOOGLE_API_KEY=YOUR_ACTUAL_GEMINI_API_KEY
         ```
-    *   Replace `YOUR_ACTUAL_GEMINI_API_KEY` with your actual API key. **Do not commit this file to Git.**
+    *   Replace `YOUR_ACTUAL_GEMINI_API_KEY` with your actual API key. **Do not commit this file to Git if your repository is public.**

 ### Running the Application Locally

-You need to run two development servers concurrently: one for the Next.js frontend and one for the Genkit AI backend.
+You need to run two development servers concurrently from VS Code terminals: one for the Next.js frontend and one for the Genkit AI backend.

 1.  **Start the Next.js Frontend:**
-    Open a terminal window (or a new tab in your existing terminal), navigate to the project root, and run:
+    In a VS Code terminal window (or a new tab), navigate to the project root, and run:
     ```bash
     npm run dev
     ```
     This will typically start the frontend on `http://localhost:9002`.
 Check your terminal output for the exact URL.

 2.  **Start the Genkit Development Server:**
-    Open *another* terminal window (or tab), navigate to the project root, and run:
+    Open *another* VS Code terminal window (or tab), navigate to the project root, and run:
     ```bash
     npm run genkit:dev
     ```